JanisGeise/exercise_9_pinn_cylinder2d/README.md

 field.

 **Note**: The *main.py* script can be executed without any issues (just the results / predictions are not accurate at
         the moment).
-However, the script *train_models_minimal_case.py* will not yield any results due to *nan* values when calculating the gradients and losses.
+The script *train_models_minimal_case.py* works in general as well, but at the moment the model is not learning anything (prediction loss remains constant).
+Further, the runtimes for training the model are very high.

 ## Simpel ODE's / PDE's